Blinken meets with Chinese foreign minister as U.S. hopes to open communication channels to avoid military clash

 U.S. Secretary of State Antony Blinken on Sunday kicked off two days of high-stakes diplomatic talks in Beijing aimed at trying to cool exploding U.S.-China tensions that have set many around the world on edge.

-Blinken opened his program by meeting Chinese Foreign Minister Qin Gang for an extended discussion to be followed by a working dinner.
-He'll have additional talks with Qin, as well as China's top diplomat Wang Yi and possibly President Xi Jinping, on Monday.
+Blinken opened his program by meeting Chinese Foreign Minister Qin Gang for an extended discussion.
+He'll have additional talks with Qin, as well as China's top diplomat Wang Yi and possibly President Xi Jinping on Monday.

-Senior State Department officials told reporters that the meeting lasted five and a half hours, and was followed by a two-hour dinner.
-Both sides were "very direct and very candid," and both expressed a desire to "stabilize the relationship," the officials said.
+Senior State Department officials told reporters the meeting lasted five and a half hours and was followed by a two-hour dinner.
+Both sides were "very direct and very candid" and both expressed a desire to "stabilize the relationship," the officials said.

-Beijing wants investments to flow as its economy slows as well as address their concern over the recent Biden administration decision to cut off the sale of some high-end computer chips.
+Beijing wants investments to flow China's way as its economy slows, and wants it concerns over the recent Biden administration decision to cut off the sale of some high-end computer chips to be addressed.

-Both sides, the senior State Department officials said, were "exceptionally well-prepared" and they had a "real conversation."
+Both sides, the senior State Department officials said, were "exceptionally well-prepared" and had a "real conversation."

-Blinken will meet with U.S. businesses in healthcare, automotive and entertainment fields as well as alumni exchange programs on Monday.
+Blinken will meet with U.S. businesses in healthcare, automotive and entertainment fields and with alumni exchange programs on Monday.
 He will also hold a solo press conference before departing for London.

 Despite Blinken's presence in the Chinese capital, prospects for any significant breakthroughs are slim, as already strained ties have grown increasingly fraught in recent years.
 Animosity and recriminations have steadily escalated over a series of disagreements that have implications for global security and stability.

 Mr. Biden and Xi agreed to Blinken's trip early at a meeting last year in Bali.
-It came within a day of happening in February but was delayed by the diplomatic and political tumult brought on by the discovery of what the U.S. says was a Chinese spy balloon flying across the United States that was shot down.
+It came within a day of happening in February but was delayed by the diplomatic and political tumult over what the U.S. says was a Chinese spy balloon flying across the United States that was shot down.

 The list of disagreements and potential conflict points is long, ranging from trade with Taiwan, human rights conditions in China and Hong Kong to Chinese military assertiveness in the South China Sea and Russia's war in Ukraine.